How To Make A Difference To The World

-Many people believe that they don’t have what it takes to make a difference to the world.
-They believe only people like Mahatma Gandhi, Mother Theresa, Thomas Edison, Albert Einstein, Bill Gates, and the likes, are capable of making a difference.
+Many people believe that they don’t have what it takes to make a difference in the world.
+They believe only people like Mahatma Gandhi, Mother Theresa, Thomas Edison, Albert Einstein, Bill Gates, and the like, are capable of making a positive impact.

-The truth is, every one of us is put in this world to contribute and make a difference to the world in our own unique way.
+The truth is, every one of us can contribute and make a difference in our own unique way.
 It need not be anything out of the world.
 It just needs to be something you do with the intention of ‘doing good’.

 1. It Need Not Be an Enormous Task